Last Updated on

 Jellyfish Cam: Monterey Bay Aquarium

-Next on our virtual field trip, we head over to the Monterey Bay Aquarium.
+Next on our virtual field trip, we head over to the Monterey Bay Aquarium in Monterey, California.
 This mesmerizing live feed is from the Pacific Sea Nettles exhibit here.
 While they look peaceful, the graceful tentacles of these jellyfish paralyze their prey.
 Their tentacles can be 12-15 feet long, and they’re found in coastal waters off Alaska to California, Japan, Kamchatka, the Aleutian Islands and the Bering Sea.

 Kansas City Zoo Field Trip: Penguin Cam